-Washington D.C.’s Georgetown University School of Medicine has been training physicians for 150 years with a curriculum dedicated to cura personalis, or the treatment and care of a patient’s mental and spiritual well being.
-This urban school has a strong reputation and is ranked in the nation’s top 100 Best Medical Schools: Primary Care and #55 in Best Medical Schools: Research by U.S. News and World Report.
+The Georgetown University School of Medicine in Washington DC has been training physicians for 150 years.
+Its curriculum focuses on cura personalis, or the treatment and care of a patient’s mental and spiritual well being.
+This urban school has a strong reputation and is ranks in the nation’s top Medical Schools for Primary Care and Research by US News and World Report.
 Georgetown University SOM has a rigorous admission process and admits only 15 out of every 100 applicants.

 Biomedical research at Georgetown covers over 20 institutes and centers, 6 basic science departments 19 clinical departments.
 Research at Georgetown Medical Schools concentrates around four research areas: cancer, population health, global health, and mind and brain.
 Students are able to conduct research at any level of their education.

-UC Davis School of Medicine has been graduating physicians and health professionals for more than 50 years and is recognized as one of the nation’s Best Medical Schools in Research and Primary Care by U.S. News and World Report.
+The University of California Davis School of Medicine has been graduating physicians and health professionals for more than 50 years.
+It is recognized as one of the nation’s Best Medical Schools in both Research and Primary Care by US News and World Report.

-Receipt of over $315 million in research funding, UC Davis SOM has active, ongoing studies in its Stem Cell Program, Clinical and Translational Science, Comprehensive Cancer Center, Alzheimer’s Disease Center, and others.
+The school received over $315 million in research funding.
+UC Davis SOM has ongoing studies in its Stem Cell Program, Clinical and Translational Science, Comprehensive Cancer Center, and also Alzheimer’s Disease Center.
 Medical Students have research opportunities available through independent study, summer experience, and mentorships.

-Tufts University School of Medicine in Boston, MA, dates to 1893 when it opened with 25% of the first class comprised of women, a rare opportunity for the times.
-U.S. News and World Report ranks Tufts in its Best Medical Schools: Primary Care (#51) and Research (#55).
+The Tufts University School of Medicine in Boston opened in 1893 with 25% of the first class comprised of women, a rare opportunity for the times.
+US News and World Report ranks Tufts in its Best Medical Schools for both Primary Care and Research.

-Tufts has an impressive catalog of academic programs.
-Featuring programs in the Doctor of Medicine and the Maine Track MD (a unique degree for students whose home may be in Maine, this degree concentrates on rural medicine in Maine and provides an immersive experience for students.)
-There’s a MD/MSTP option for students with a strong research interest.
-Six PhD degrees exist in biomedical science in areas of Genetics, Immunology, Neuroscience, Molecular Microbiology, and Cell, Molecular and Developmental Biology.
-A MPH is offered and a MS in Health Informatics and Analytics (offered online).
+Tufts has an impressive catalog of academic programs featuring programs in the Doctor of Medicine and the Maine Track MD.
+The Maine Track is a unique degree for students whose home is in Maine and it concentrates on rural medicine with an immersive experience for students.
+There is also a MD/MSTP option for students with a strong research interest.
+Additionally, there are six PhD degrees in biomedical science in areas of Genetics, Immunology, Neuroscience, Molecular Microbiology, and also Cell, Molecular and Developmental Biology.
+The school also offers a MPH and an online MS in Health Informatics and Analytics.

 With seven research areas, Tufts has a strong commitment to research and sponsors four biomedical research labs and several centers in a variety of clinical areas.
 Five Core Research Facilities round out the department.

-The MD program features an advanced curriculum, “Wake Ready!” which emphasizes an individualized learning approach and introduces clinical experience early and continued throughout the program.
-WF SOM established in 1969, a Physician Assistant Program, you can complete in 24 months.
-Over 700 residents and fellows participate in the in 99 accredited and/or unaccredited Residency and Fellowships in hospitals, clinics, and primary or specialty care.
-Medical education at WF SOM includes Biomedical Graduate Programs degrees such as PhD programs in Biochemistry and Molecular Biology, Cancer Biology PhD, and Biomedical Engineering PhD and MS as well as many others.
+The MD program features an advanced curriculum (Wake Ready!) which emphasizes an individualized learning approach and introduces clinical experience early and continued throughout the program.
+WF SOM established in 1969, offers a Physician Assistant Program students can complete in 24 months.
+Over 700 residents and fellows participate in the in 99 accredited and unaccredited Residency and Fellowships in hospitals, clinics, and primary or specialty care.
+Medical education at WF SOM includes Biomedical graduate program degrees such as PhD programs in Biochemistry and Molecular Biology, Cancer Biology PhD, and Biomedical Engineering PhD and MS as well as many others.